Manual Machining

 dial indicator

-An instrument capable of measuring small distances and angles.
-Dial indicators may be used for fine positioning in manual milling.
+An instrument capable of measuring variance in distances and angles.
+Dial indicators have multiple uses for manual mills, including fine positioning and alignment.

 digital readout

 DRO.
 A type of readout that uses an encoder attached to a machine that transfers information to a digital display.
-Digital readout is capable of very precise measurements.
+Digital readout provides the position of the mill's axes.

 drip method

-A manual coolant-delivery method in which an operator uses a brush to apply fluid on the workpiece surface.
+A manual way of applying cutting fluid in which an operator uses a brush to apply fluid on the workpiece surface.
 The drip method is often used with oil-based cutting fluids.

 Rotating in an erratic, non-circular motion.
-Eccentric is the opposite of concentric.
+Eccentric rotation is the opposite of concentric rotation.

 edge finder

-A rod-shaped tool that operators use to find the exact edge of a part.
-Edge finders are commonly used in milling to locate part zero.
+A rotating rod-shaped tool that contains a pin used to locate the exact position of a part edge.
+An edge finder, also known as a wiggler or wobble finder, is commonly used in milling to locate part zero.

 end mill

 A narrow cutting tool that can be used to machine grooves, slots, pockets, and contours into workpieces.
-End mills have one or more flutes.
+An end mill has one or more flutes.

 feed